Skip to main content

 This reduces the risk that contracts describe one model while product behavior shows another.
 It also gives legal, product, and ops teams one file to compare before launch.

 Be explicit about scope.
-This grounding pack is VAT-focused, including CBR and OSS, not a payment-licensing perimeter source.
-It supports a governance approach for cross-border VAT planning, including that OSS registration runs through one Member State of identification, Union-scheme choices can bind the current calendar year plus the two following calendar years, and CBR requests must follow national VAT-ruling conditions.
-It also indicates marketplace/platform record-keeping duties can apply even where the platform is not treated as a deemed supplier.
-It does not establish a PSD2 agent-perimeter test, jurisdiction-by-jurisdiction edge-case outcomes, or definitive compliance-duty allocation for an agent structure.
+The available VAT materials are VAT-focused, including CBR and OSS, not a payment-licensing perimeter source.
+They support a governance approach for cross-border VAT planning, including that OSS registration runs through one Member State of identification, Union-scheme choices can bind the current calendar year plus the two following calendar years, and CBR requests must follow national VAT-ruling conditions.
+They also indicate marketplace/platform record-keeping duties can apply even where the platform is not treated as a deemed supplier.
+They do not establish a PSD2 agent-perimeter test, jurisdiction-by-jurisdiction edge-case outcomes, or definitive compliance-duty allocation for an agent structure.

 For that reason, require a written jurisdiction memo per target market that maps your actual operating model to the legal question counsel must answer before launch.